CMSgov/bcda-static-site/production/technical_userguide.md

 { "transactionTime": "2018-10-19T14:47:33.975024Z", "request": "https://api.bcda.cms.gov/api/v1/ExplanationOfBenefit/$export", "requiresAccessToken": true, "output": [ { "type": "ExplanationOfBenefit", "url": "https://api.bcda.cms.gov/data/42/DBBD1CE1-AE24-435C-807D-ED45953077D3.ndjson" } ], "error": [ { "type": "OperationOutcome", "url": "https://api.bcda.cms.gov/data/42/DBBD1CE1-AE24-435C-807D-ED45953077D3-error.ndjson" } ],"JobID":42}
 ```

-**Take note:** There will also be an encryptedKey field as well as a KeyMap field containing the key values for decrypting both the .ndjson and error.ndjson files.

 Claims data can be found at the URLs within the output field.
 The number 42 in the data file URLs is the same job ID from the Content-Location header URL in the previous step.
 If some of the data cannot be exported due to errors, details of the errors can be found at the URLs in the error field.
 The errors are provided in an NDJSON file as FHIR [OperationOutcome](https://www.hl7.org/fhir/operationoutcome.html){:target="_blank"} resources.

 #### 4. Retrieve NDJSON output file(s)